learn-co-curriculum/dsc-derivatives-of-non-linear-functions/README.md

 ## Introduction

-In the last lesson, we saw that the derivative was the rate of change, and that the derivative of a straight line is a constant.
+In the last lesson, we saw that the derivative was the rate of change and that the derivative of a straight line is a constant.
 Let's explore non-linear functions and their derivatives in this lesson!

 ## Objectives